code0monkey1/-Data_Engineering-fragmaData2018/README.md

 -----------
 Interview experience with Fragma Data , Bangalore

-I believe this post is going to be helpful to a lot of people looking to work at start-ups and particularly at Fragma Data , since this company does not have a glassdoor page , not any google- able past questions / answers to help a candidate know what expect  …
+I believe this post is going to be helpful to a lot of people looking to work at start-ups and particularly at Fragma Data , since this company does not have a glassdoor page , nor any google- able past questions / answers to help a candidate know what expect  …

 Read it like a story from top to bottom … it’ll be the most fun that way…  :)